mhassan2/splunk-n-box/README.md

 There are two menu screens the main menu.
 Here is a brief explanation of important options on the main menu:

 `C) Create containers` : Allows you to choose the container name and how many “hosts” to create.
-Good options if you are to doing a                               search party or just classroom with stand alone Splunk instances.
+Good option if you are to doing a                               search party or just classroom with stand alone Splunk instances.

 `D) Delete container`  :  Allows you to delete all containers in the system

 `R) Remove all volumes`: Docker does not remove any container artifact when deleted or shutdown.
 You can clean and save disk space using                          this option.

-`4) Show hosts by group`:Useful to display categories of the environment by function.
+`4) Show hosts by group`:Useful for displaying categories of the environment by function.
 It will show all cluster-masters (CM) and possible                          members associated with it.
 The same goes for Deployer (DEP) servers.

 The rest of the options are self-explanatory